 M.Div.
 Required Reading List

-The M.Div. degree is awarded upon the completion of 96 credit units distributed as follows: 22 core courses (66 credits), 8 elective courses (24 credits) and field education (6 credits).
+The M.Div. degree is awarded upon the completion of 90 credit units distributed as follows: 22 core courses (66 credits), 4 elective courses (12 credits), field education (6 credits), the integrative seminar and the comprehensive exam (3 credits), and the theological synthesis (3 credits).
 All requirements for credit in the M.Div. program are normally met through 400/500 level courses.
-M.Div.
-Students are also required to:
+M.Div. students are also required to:

 Normally, all requirements for the degree should be completed within six years from the date of initial registration in the program.
 Extenuating circumstances may allow for an extension to be granted by the Academic Dean.